Travel and working off-site

 University of Bristol personnel work off-site for a wide range of reasons, from international research trips to student placements.

-Travel restrictions, travel corridors and risk levels are constantly changing, and the purpose, benefits and risks associated with University-related travel must be considered and assessed accordingly.
+Travel restrictions and risk levels are always changing.
+The purpose, benefits and risks of traveling on University-related business must be assessed.

 Gaining approval for international travel